 Then his vacation pay on his termination pay is calculated:

 Finally, his vacation pay is added to his termination pay:

 $720.00 + $43.20 = $763.20

-Termination pay must be paid to an employee either seven days after the employee is terminated or on the employee's next regular pay date, whichever is later.
+Termination pay must be paid to an employee either seven days after the employee's employment is terminated or on the employee's next regular pay date, whichever is later.

 Special rules for notice of termination may apply when the employment of 50 or more employees is terminated at an employer's establishment within a four-week period.
 This is often referred to as mass termination.
 (Note: an "establishment" can, in some circumstances, include more than one location.)

-When a mass termination occurs, the employer must submit the Form 1 (Notice of Termination of Employment) to the Director of Employment Standards before giving notice to the affected employees.
-Notice of mass termination is not considered to be effective until the employer submits this form.
+When a mass termination occurs, the employer must submit the Form 1 (Notice of Termination of Employment), available at Ontario.ca/ESAforms, to the Director of Employment Standards.
+Any notice to the affected employees would not be considered to have been given until the Form 1 was received by the Director, i.e. notice of mass termination is not considered to be effective until the Director of Employment Standards receives the Form 1.

 In addition to providing employees with individual notices of termination, the employer must post a copy of the Form 1 provided to the Director of Employment Standards in the workplace where it will come to the attention of the employees it affects on the first day of the notice period.

 The amount of notice employees must receive in a mass termination is not based on the employees' length of employment, but on the number of employees who have been terminated.
 An employer must give: